 School-based Mental Health

 School-based mental health and wellness initiatives are key to ensuring students are in school, healthy, ready to learn and prepared for success.
 Mental health includes both the absence of illness and the presence of high levels of wellbeing.
-Wellbeing includes having positive emotions, feeling fulfillment, contributing to the community and being able to cope with daily life stressors.
+Wellbeing includes having positive emotions, feeling fulfillment, contributing to the community, and being able to cope with daily life stressors.
 Schools are a safe, accessible space for students to receive mental health services.
-School-based initiatives emphasize student and family voice and involvement through the processes.
+School-based initiatives emphasize the importance of student and family voice and involvement through the processes.

 School Mental Health